MarieCHessler/design-your-own-tote-bag/README.md

 User data is stored in a Google Sheets spreadsheet called *design_your_own_tote_bag*, which contains five worksheets.
 The user's data is passed to this document for storage and collected from it for use in the Design Your Own Tote Bag app.
 * The *design* worksheet stores the fabric and color choices for the tote bag's outside, inside, and handles.
 * The *name* worksheet stores the user's name.
-* The *unique_id* worksheet stores the design's id, created from a combination of name and design number.
+* The *unique_id* worksheet stores the design's ID, created from a combination of name and design number.
 * The *design_no* worksheet stores the design's number.
 * The *all_info* worksheet contains an automatically created copy of all the user's data in one place, for a better overview and a possibility to get all data back from one worksheet.
 * To push user data to Google Sheets, and get it back, the Python API *GSpread* is used in combination with the Google OAuth2 library Credentials class.